Researching your application

-If you contact us please provide your name in the same format used in your application and, if possible, send your email from the same address so that we can match your enquiries and documents to your application.
+If you contact us, please provide your name in the same format used in your application and, if possible, send your email from the same address so that we can match your enquiry to your application.

-If you apply in the week leading up to a deadline, due to the volume of applications and queries we receive, unfortunately we may not have time to help you with any queries you may have.
+If you apply in the week leading up to a deadline, particularly in January, then due to the volume of applications and queries we receive, we may not have time to help you with queries you may have.

 Further advice and contact details